Best Ashton Cigars by Strength (Mild to Full)

 If you want full‑bodied complexity, Symmetry delivers a rich and balanced weight on the palate that experienced smokers appreciate.
 It was crafted to push Ashton into a more robust profile while retaining elegance.

-Profile & Strength
+Profile and Strength

-• Full strength with bold spices supported by notes of cedar, cinnamon, coffee bean, and Turkish fig.
+• Full strength with bold spices supported by notes of cedar, cinnamon, coffee bean and Turkish fig.

 • Habano Rosado wrapper and a blend of Dominican and Nicaraguan fillers deliver both flavor and body.